GUIDELINES FOR INDIAN STUDENTS WISHING

 Medical Education in China

-4. Every year, the PRC Ministry of Education (MOE) issues a list of Institutions and scale of enrolment in China that are authorised to enrol international students for undergraduate clinical medical programmes.
+4. Every year, the PRC Ministry of Education (MOE) issues a list of Institutions and scale of enrolment in China that are authorised to enrol international students for under graduate clinical medical programmes in English medium.
 This is a six year programme (including one year internship).
 This list is available at

 The list is also available on the MOE and the Medical Council of India (MCI) websites.

-8. Students being recruited through Agents in India are advised to thoroughly check the background and other details of the Agent before coming to China.
-The Agents also have Contracts with the Universities.
+7. Students being recruited through Agents in India are advised to thoroughly check the background and other details of the Agent before coming to China.
+The Agents also have contracts with the Universities.
 Students are advised to check with the Universities before making any financial commitments.

 GENERAL GUIDELINES FOR THE INDIAN STUDENTS

-10. There have been incidents of fighting amongst the students of different nationalities.
+9. There have been incidents of fighting among st the students of different nationalities.
 Also there been an increase in the incidents of petty theft and robbery, especially in South China.
 Therefore, there is a need for the students to exercise caution in taking care of their belongings both in their dormitories as well as while travelling outside.

 Ø Make sure you cross-check what an agent tells you with the website of the concerned institution and with the various sources of information.

-14. There have been instances of medical emergencies including unfortunate accidents/death of students involving heavy hospital expenditure and transportation of the deceased to India to the tune of USD15, 000-20,000.
+13. There have been instances of medical emergencies including unfortunate accidents/death of students involving heavy hospital expenditure and transportation of the deceased to India to the tune of USD 15,000-20,000.
 It is advised that the students have medical insurance at all times.
 Further, after arrival and stay in China, you should ensure that your insurance is renewed on a regular basis.
+All students have to pay for Insurance renewal charges annually.

 (i) BEFORE ARRIVING IN CHINA